Self-modifying code: High-level languages

 Lisp macros also allow runtime code generation without parsing a string containing program code.

 The Push programming language is a genetic programming system that is explicitly designed for creating self-modifying programs.
 While not a high level language, it is not as low level as assembly language.

 Compound modification

 Prior to the advent of multiple windows, command-line systems might offer a menu system involving the modification of a running command script.
-Suppose a DOS script (or "batch") file MENU.BAT contains the following:
+Suppose an MS-DOS batch file, MENU.BAT, contains the following: